stitchlang/stitch/README.md

 ```

 With this variation it would have to be clear that `$VAR = VALUE` is not a command, but a different syntax node.
 This would complicate the syntax of the language, but that complexity could be outweighed by the "readability" and "familiarity".

+# Idea: Multiple debug/log formats

+Maybe stitch should support logging commands using multiple output formats (like BASH, etc).
+The problematic part of this would be the builtins, one way to address this would be to also output the builtins required as they are being used.
+Another idea would be to provide a BASH script that provides all the builtins as BASH functions.